gamerhubio/Marketplace-Pro/README.md

 1. Run the development server: `npm run dev`
 2. Access GamerHub in your web browser: `http://localhost:3000`

+## Overview
+GamerHub is a gaming platform that brings together web2 and web3 games in one place.
+It allows gamers to access and play a wide range of games, metaverses, guilds, and NFTs.
+With a focus on ownership and profitability, GamerHub enables players to earn rewards while playing games.
+It provides a user-friendly interface with features like user and game dashboards, gamer profiles, and subscription systems.
+GamerHub aims to create a seamless and immersive gaming experience for gamers of all kinds.
+The platform can be accessed through the web, a mobile application or a PC launcher with flexible subscrition plans for users with multiple devices.

 ## Features

 - Game aggregation from web2 and web3 industries